 In the verse from chapter one of Genesis at the beginning of this devotional we see God’s creation of man and woman, male and female, as the pinnacle of his creation, together beautifully reflecting his image.
 Again, it’s no surprise that as with his attack on marriage we are increasingly seeing Satan in his hatred of God’s image in men and women seeking to distort and confuse that image.
 Throughout the western world and beyond, the God given dignity and uniqueness of masculinity and femininity is being deliberately blurred to the extent that even young children are now confused in their gender identity.

 God who knits us together in our mother’s womb doesn’t make a mistake when he forms us as little boys or little girls but as we have seen we have an enemy who will take any opportunity to bring confusion and distortion into our lives.
 He may have done that in the life of someone reading this devotional or in the life of someone you love.
 It can be very hard to let go of the false identity we have embraced but it’s worth it to receive the truth of who God really created us to be.
 I struggled with confusion and self-rejection over my own male identity until my early thirties but I speak with confidence that God through his Holy Spirit wants to heal and affirm each one of us as the men or women he created us to be so that we can truly rejoice in being his sons and daughters.
-He began that healing work in my life nearly thirty years ago and then eighteen years ago introduced me to Gemma, the lovely lady who is now my wife.
+He began that healing work in my life over thirty years ago and then twenty years ago introduced me to Gemma, the lovely woman who is now my wife.

 Just before you begin to read my story of how I struggled with confusion over my gender perhaps I should explain briefly why I believe events in my early life, even when I was in my mother’s womb, contributed to that confusion.
 I make no apology for holding a view of life and the world that is based on the Bible and my faith as a Christian.